How to Help Seniors During Allergy Season

-While there are plenty seemingly harmless over-the-counter meds available for allergy sufferers, you want to make sure that medications like this won’t interfere with your loved one’s other prescriptions or treatments.
-Doctors may also have prescription treatments such as nasal steroids or
+While there are plenty of seemingly harmless over-the-counter meds available for allergy sufferers, you want to make sure that medications like this won’t interfere with your loved one’s other prescriptions or treatments.
+Doctors may also prescribe treatments such as nasal steroids.

 Try A More Natural Approach

 Look into more natural treatments for seniors, instead of going straight to antihistamines, which are some of the most popular treatments for allergies.
-Antihistamines, especially powerful ones can come with some serious side effects for seniors and increase their changes of falling or getting hurt.
+Antihistamines, especially powerful ones, can come with some serious side effects for seniors and increase their chances of falling or getting hurt.